Here are some English soccer terms you might want to know if you’ll be watching British football, aka soccer.

 Getting the ball to somebody in a scoring position, such as a cross.
 This is also called service, generally.

-Pronounced “darby,” this means a local rivalry game like Man City vs. Man U.
+Pronounced “darby,” this means a local rivalry game like Man City vs. Man U. Here’s a list of all the top derbies in English soccer this season.
+There is also a club called Derby County.

 Two meanings: a tie (like 2-2) and also how Cup fixtures are determined.
 So the FA Cup fourth round draw is where they randomly select who is playing where in the fourth round.